 Light Security = Student Thefts

-Not that thieves must wait until autumn classes are in session.
+Not that thieves must wait until fall classes are in session.
 Just last July, the Boston University newspaper noted a rash of fraternity house burglaries in Boston’s Kenmore Square area, near Boston University’s east campus.
 The thieves entered the occupants’ rooms in the frat houses and lifted bikes, laptops, wallets, a PlayStation and electronic gear.
 As the article explained, “The fraternity houses frequently sublet rooms during the summer months, and security can be lax.”

 Students have a hard time with their finances without having to cope with robbery, too.
 Besides tuition and room and board, books and various school supplies alone can run students $1,168 annually, says a Forbes columnist.
 Factor in theft, and that can put a major hole in a young scholar’s budget — and the loss of a laptop can be an irreplaceable problem.